Cycling Routes and Maps

 Cycling Network and Trails Maps

 - Richmond Recreational Trails & Cycling Map - map of existing trails and on- and off-street bike routes.
-The city currently has about 70 kilometres of designated on-and off-street bike routes.
+The city currently has nearly 80 kilometres of designated on-and off-street bike routes.
 The map includes suggested scenic destinations plus cycling safety tips and regulations.
 Hard copies of the maps are available at City Hall, community centres and libraries.

 - Cycling on Sea Island - link to Vancouver International Airport website that has a detailed map of cycling facilities around Sea Island.